bpanesar/openssl-responder/README.md

 - The CA Certificate, CA Index, Signing Certificate, and Signing Key files are **REQUIRED**.
 - The CA Certificate **MAY** be used as the Signing Certificate if it contains the required extensions.
 - When the CA Index attribute `unique_subject = no` is configured, the `index.attr` file **MUST** be provided with the `index` file.
+- This OpenSSL OCSP Responder configuration **SHOULD NOT** be used in a Production environment.

 <br />